InnaChuiuk/Customer_Segmentation/README.md

 ## Description of project folders
 1. Zip raw Data and Data after Python code is located in the `/data` folder.
-2. The processing script can be viewed in `/jupyter`.
+2. The Python code can be viewed in `/Python`.
 3. SQL queries are available in `/SQL`.
 4. Interactive dashoards are in `/Power BI`.